devsecopsmaturitymodel/metricAnalyzer/README.md

 Install _Infinity_ and add it as Data Source via _Connection_ in Grafana as admin.

+Extract the _Infinity_ datasource id from Grafana and put it in the `application.properties` for the property `metricCA.grafana.infinity.datasource.id`.

 ### Build and execute with Maven

 ```bash